 Hey, friends, got a fun little jewelry DIY for you today.
-I’m no stranger to working with epoxy resin, you can see a I created with this supply some time ago.
+I’m no stranger to working with epoxy resin, you can see a coffee table project I created with this supply some time ago.
 But, every time I work with epoxy resin, I feel like I learn at least one new tip or trick.
 These jewelry sets were no exception.
 So, I’m excited to share not only how to make these, but also some tips for working with epoxy resin for any small project you might have planned in the future.

 But first, here’s a few more looks at the jewelry I made.
 I created a few different sets that had earrings, necklaces, rings, and a few pins as well.